FRANCE. Paris. Place de l'Europe. Gare Saint Lazare. 1932.

 – W.B.
 Yeats, Still Water

-Like anyone else, I have suffered and made mistakes.
-I sometimes notice myself locked in a limited perspective, feeling apart from the world.
+Like anyone else, I suffer and make mistakes.
+I sometimes notice myself locked in a narrow perspective, feeling apart from the world.
 I have mostly been extremely fortunate in my life, but sometimes misfortunes have befallen me.
-Through it all, it has been critical for me, especially as a therapist, to acknowledge my pains and see them as experiences that are worth feeling and learning from.
-First-hand experience has taught me that the right kind of engagement with suffering, which is an unavoidable condition of being alive, can be a gateway to happiness, joy, fulfillment, and even a sense of awe.
+Through it all, I have aspired to fully experience my pains and see them as catalysts for growth.
+First-hand experience has taught me that the right kind of engagement with suffering, which is an unavoidable condition of being alive, can be a gateway to flourishing, joy, fulfillment, and even a sense of awe.

 I was drawn to the prospect of working in this field, as a young person, out of an intuition that I would be personally enriched through contact with a broad swath of humanity; so that I could learn from the people I sought to help and grow in my own capacities for wisdom, compassion, and knowledge.
-This intuition has borne true and being a psychologist has proven to be a labor of love.
-Over the course of my training and professional career, I have had the privilege to work with patients and clients from almost all corners of the world and from varied walks of life.
-I feel appreciably better off to have worked with individuals of all ages, gender-presentations, sexual orientations, ethnic and racial backgrounds, and philosophical, spiritual and religious persuasions.
+The promise of this career has borne true and being a psychologist has proven to be a labor of love.
+Throughout my training and professional career, I have had the privilege to work with patients from almost all corners of the world and from varied walks of life.
+My life is better off for having worked with individuals of all ages, genders, sexual orientations, ethnic and racial backgrounds, and philosophical, spiritual, and religious persuasions.